aptech/docs/docs/CR-readr.rst

 Purpose
 ----------------
-Reads a specified number of rows of data from a GAUSS data set (:file:`.dat`) file or a GAUSS matrix (:file:`.fmt`) file.
+Reads a specified number of rows of data from a GAUSS dataset (:file:`.dat`) file or a GAUSS matrix (:file:`.fmt`) file.

 Format